Victor7004/hello-word/README.md

 And yes for IT the future .
 Your user is just one click away.
 "Hello world," tweeted the Perseverance rover, accompanying the words with a frame of the surface of Marse.
+And yes , i want to say : "Hello Mars !!!"